-Currently being developed, autonomous vehicles are rapidly moving forward to enhance safety, efficiency and sustainability of road traffic but how can autonomous vehicles and pedestrians safely coexist?
+Currently being developed, autonomous vehicles are rapidly moving forward to enhance the safety, efficiency and sustainability of road traffic but how can autonomous vehicles and pedestrians safely coexist?
 The aspect of how pedestrians will experience autonomous vehicle is a largely unexplored area and one that is particularly worrisome, especially when it comes to autonomous vehicles operating around pedestrians at night.

-Freeing us of our responsibility to drive safely behind the wheel, autonomous vehicles have several senses that they use in order to navigate their way around the streets but perhaps its only when they can detect every object within their surroundings that they will ever be able to operate safely amongst pedestrians.
+Freeing us of our responsibility to drive safely behind the wheel, autonomous vehicles have several senses that they use in order to navigate their way around the streets but perhaps it's only when they can detect every object within their surroundings that they will ever be able to operate safely amongst pedestrians.

-Ford’s engineers have also been experimenting with different colours and patterns in an attempt to see which mixture produced the most safest pedestrian response.
+Ford's engineers have also been experimenting with different colours and patterns in an attempt to see which mixture produced the safest pedestrian response.
 You may be surprised to know that it was the colour turquoise that was discovered to be the most beneficial colour.
 However, further tests which have been conducted show that there has been no change in pedestrian trust levels.
 So how will self-driving vehicles, with no human driver actually communicate with those around them?

 It's without a doubt that we will eventually reach a state where all vehicles on the road are autonomous, but this is a long process and will take place gradually.
 Until there is a pedestrian detection system in place, it's unlikely that this will be anytime soon as there are several unanswered questions in terms of autonomous vehicles and pedestrian safety.